 When we arrived they came to pick us up with a golf cart and they always accompanied us to the bikini beach to guarantee us the sunbeds.
 As I said before they can organize for you all the excursions you want including a visit to a resort.

-The prices are in line with those of the other high-end hotels on the island, but if you have come to Maafushi to savor the different life of the local islands in Maldives, then here you will find the perfect compromise between local life and comfort.
+The prices are in line with those of the other high-end hotels on the island, but if you have come to Maafushi to savour the different life of the local islands in Maldives, then here you will find the perfect compromise between local life and comfort.

 If you are looking for the perfect resort for families don’t miss my post about Maldives with kids!